isaacvoehringer/Project-GAME/README.md

 i will make a playing field in a portion of the screen and place the players on the field. i will need to make boundaries for the sidelines and the goalline and reactions to the user crossing the lines

 set up field and initail styling and image  now i need to allow arrow key functionality

+9/11 class:

+allowed user control of player with direction arrows, added styling of endzones and borders, added non-playable characters, working to detect player crossing goalline